vmware-archive/halite/README.md

   $ karma start karma_unit.conf.js

-To run the karma angular scenario e2e test runner
+To run the karma angular scenario e2e test runner first start up a web server.
+A multithreaded or asynchronous one will be needed if more than one browser is tested at once.

   $ cd crystalline
   $ python serving.py -d -g -s cherrypy
   $ karma start karma_e2e.conf.js